AbdullahMoghal/Nocturne-chrome-extension/README.md

-# Dark Mode Everywhere
+# Nocturne

 ## About
-Dark Mode Everywhere is a Chrome extension that forces dark mode on all websites, even those without built-in themes.
+Nocturne is a Chrome extension that lets you apply **custom themes** to all websites — not just dark mode.
+You can choose dark, light, sepia, or your own background and text colors to personalize your browsing.
 It helps reduce eye strain and creates a consistent, comfortable browsing experience — perfect for students, developers, and night readers.

 ---